 SOLVING PERSONAL LEGAL MATTERS

 While the majority of companies have taken robust action to protect this data, not all organisations do.
-If your data is misused, disclosed, destroyed or lost and you have suffered financial loss or distress then it may be possible for you to claim compensation.
+If your data is misused, or disclosed, or lost and you have suffered financial loss or distress then it may be possible for you to claim compensation.
 If you think you have been adversely affected by a data breach, then contact our expert lawyers today.

 Data breaches may involve:

 You have a right to claim data protection breach compensation due to GDPR if you have suffered as a result of an organisation breaking the data protection law.
-The organisation may likely agree to pay the compensation to you without involving the ICO so you do not have to claim.
+The organisation may agree to pay the compensation to you without involving the ICO so you do not have to claim.

 You don't have to contact the ICO or wait for its investigation to conclude, you can bring a case against an organisation directly without having to involve the ICO.
 However, it will make you case much stronger if they find there is a breach.